Lorenson-Cabbana/ansible-role-openstack/README.md

 ## Auth source: Tower
 In order to use this role with Ansible Tower/AWX, do the following:

-* Add a new credential type to Tower with the following configuration:
+* Add a new credential type to Tower with the following configuration (you can also use the playbook in playbooks/)
 Name: Openstack SSH key

 Input: